zilishen/documentation/content/nms/nim/about/templates/default-base-template.md

 ## Overview

-The F5 Global Default Base template simplifies NGINX configuration by abstracting complex directives into input-validated parameters, allowing users to quickly generate full NGINX configurations.
-The framework incorporates various modular components and injectable templates for augmenting functionality, enabling a versatile foundation for managing complex configurations through a simplified interface.
+The F5 Global Default Base template is a **sample template** for configuring main, HTTP, and stream blocks.
+It's important to note that this template **doesn't produce a deployable NGINX configuration on its own**.
+Users should copy and modify this template as needed to create deployable configurations.
+For guidance on configuring base templates, [see the additional resources below](#additional-resources).

 ## Key components